Sanitizing My Home Without Bleach: Here's How I Do It!

 Rubbing alcohol

-Rubbing alcohol is a great disinfectant for hard surfaces.
-Mix equal parts water and rubbing alcohol in a spray bottle and use it to clean and sanitize surfaces.
-It's great for cleaning and disinfecting electronics, door handles, and other hard surfaces.
-Plus, it dries quickly and doesn't leave a residue.
+Rubbing alcohol is a great disinfectant for hard surfaces, it dries quickly and doesn’t leave a residue.
+Mix equal parts water and rubbing alcohol in a spray bottle, and use it to clean and sanitize.
+It’s also great for cleaning and disinfecting electronics, such as your mobile phone, and things that tend to get grubby around your house, like door handles.

 Lemon juice

 Lemon juice contains citric acid, which gives it a low pH and antibacterial properties that make it effective at cleaning and sanitizing surfaces.
-Plus, lemons have a fresh scent that can leave your home smelling clean and fresh.
+Plus, lemons have a fresh scent that can leave your home smelling gorgeous.

-Just a quick tip for cleaning your natural stone counter tops like granite and marble.
 Avoid using acid-based cleaners such as vinegar and lemon juice.
-These cleaners can actually damage the surface of your counter tops over time.
-Instead, simply use a gentle dish soap and water to clean up any spills or messes.
-This will help keep your natural stone counter tops looking beautiful and in great condition for years to come.
+These cleaners can actually damage the surface of your countertops over time.
+Instead, simply use gentle dish soap and water to clean up any spills or messes.
+This will help keep your natural stone countertops looking beautiful and in great condition for years to come.

 Laundry is an essential part of our lives, and keeping it clean and sanitized is crucial for our health.